Please make note that Sanara and this website are under the GNU General Public License v3.0

 Then launch install.sh, it'll download the following:

-Once the script is done, go in SanaraV2/bin/Debug/Keys and create a file named "token.dat", this file must contain your bot token
+Once the script is done, go in SanaraV2/bin/Debug/Keys and create a file named "Credentials.json", this file will contains all your keys in the JSON format:

 - ReThinkdb (database used by Sanara)